The B9 Creator has a lot to offer but needs to work more consistently before it’s of use to the mass-market audience.

 Let’s say you’re looking for a 3D printer, but you don’t want to mess around with filaments.
-Instead, you want something capable of creating stunningly detailed models consistently.
-It goes without saying that such a product would be a little more expensive than its rivals, but that’s a price you’re willing to pay.
+Instead, you want something capable of generating stunningly detailed models consistently.
+It goes without saying that such a product would be a little more on the expensive side than its rivals, but that’s a price you have to be willing to pay.

 Enter the B9 Creator, a large, futuristic-looking 3D printer.
 This is a favorite among professionals, but how well will it fit your needs?
 We’ll be answering this question, and many more, in the full review below.

 Table of ContentsShow

 We don’t use the word monolithic often, but the B9 Creator definitely qualifies.
 It stands 33” tall, 18.5” wide, and 12” deep.
 This means that you’re going to need a dedicated printing area, especially considering how long some prints will take.
 Still, with an eight-week order lead, there’s plenty of time to prepare.

 This printer is quite a standard SLA model; it uses UV-sensitive resin to “grow” models, rather than building them layer-by-layer like traditional 3D printers.
 Notice the nice, big build area – the one thing everyone focuses on is print quality, but sometimes you just need to make something huge, and the Creator will allow you to.

 The B9 Creator can produce some extremely detailed models, although it does seem to fail prints more often than we’d anticipated.
 As such, we’d advise using just enough resin for each print, so you’re not wasting materials in the event of a failure.
 When it works, however, it works amazingly well.

 Complicated internal structures, curves, overhangs; you name it, the Creator can build it.
 We found that while you don’t always get the sharpest definition, this model does an excellent job at recreating tiny details.
 With a 25 micron setting, however, there’s definitely scope for tinkering.